 These are your core workouts to running faster.

 Interval workouts are crucial in improving your overall speed and endurance, and they’re a key component of speed training.
 They’re an effective way to improve your mile time.
-Interval training is where you increase your running pace for a set number of minutes for a number of set intervals.
+Interval training is where you increase your running pace for a set number of minutes for several set intervals.

 The pace should be hard (you’ll be struggling for air), then run slowly to recover in between intervals.
 Consider these your core speed workouts.
 Interval training improves your body’s pain threshold when running harder.